pfirsich/7dfps_2020/notes.md

 ## Bandaid-Fixes
 It should be possible to abuse systems to fix problems with other systems.
 Trade power against O2 and other resources.
 Or keep systems online, while putting a great strain (wear) on other systems.

+## Enemy-Encounter
+Enemy found on short-range scanner, immediately power down some systems (which? definitely engine), power up the turret and the shields.

+# Random Notes
+* Sensor data could be: heat, pressure for engine/reactor.

 # Style
 I bought this asset pack: https://syntystore.com/products/simple-space-interiors-cartoon-assets